evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 If you want to use the server commercially, please set up your own backend instance using the open source framework on your own infrastructure (to be released very soon).

+### Will my free compute time be refilled?

+Yes, we will refill your free compute time on a monthly basis.
+We aim to distribute the total compute resources available to us as fairly as possible across all of our users.

 ### Do I need to create an account?

 No, you can use the server in public access mode without registration.
 This is assuming fair usage by everyone \- we reserve to require personal account registration in the future if we detect misuse.
-Creating your own account does offer private results and your own compute budget on top, so please consider signing up nevertheless.
+Creating your own account does offer a summary of all your previous jobs and your own compute budget on top, so please consider signing up nevertheless.

 ### Is the code open source?